Save the date — and your (clean and dry) granola wrappers.

 3. Any plastic bag with a recycling number

 The bad news is, bags jam most recycling machines.
-The good news is, any bag with a recycling number on it — not just shopping bags — can be dropped off at the plastic bag collection site at the Houghton Walmart, which is where bags collected April 18 will go.
+The good news is, any bag with a recycling number on it — not just shopping bags — can be dropped off at the plastic bag collection site at the Houghton Walmart, which is where bags collected during the drive will go.
 Walmart ships bags to a plastic-bag specific recycling plant.

 "Almost everyone can look in their kitchen right now and find multiple plastic bags with recycling numbers,” Turner said.
 “We first want to ensure that people are saving these plastic bags from the landfill and bringing them to the drive.
 Second, we want to make sure everyone becomes aware of the amazing plastic bag recycling that Walmart offers for our community.”